UmedjonBA/Remote-Monitoring/README.md

 ### Building from Source
 1. Clone the repository
-2. Install required dependencies
+2. Open the solution in Visual Studio
-3. Follow build instructions above
+3. Build the project

 ### Contributing
 1. Fork the repository